kjacks89/QRcodes/mods.md

 ### Add space between codes
-To add space between codes, add this in the head section:
+To add space between codes, add this in the head section of qr.html:

 span {
                 margin: 1.5em;